 Do Sugar Bear Hair Vitamins Work?

-Neither SugarBear Hair or Halo Beauty vitamins seem have published clinical research.
+Neither SugarBear Hair or Halo Beauty vitamins seem to have published clinical research.
 For research nerds, that's something to consider.
 Both supplements have their share of interesting before and after pictures to support their use.
 Based on what I could see, the hair gummies look to be for general hair health.
-Halo Beauty has different ingredients which makes me think the company is going for more targeted outcomes.
+Halo Beauty has different ingredients which make me think the company is going for more targeted outcomes.